pytorch/pytorch.github.io/_get_started/installation/azure.md

 ### GPU-based Virtual Machnes

 Generally, you will be using [Azure Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/){:target="_blank"}) to begin with with PyTorch.
 Microsoft has various virtual machine types and pricing options, with both [Linux](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/){:target="_blank"} and [Windows](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/){:target="_blank"}, all of which are configured for specific use cases.
-For PyTorch, it is highly recommended that you use the GPU optimized(https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-gpu){:target="_blank"}, virtual machines.
+For PyTorch, it is highly recommended that you use the [GPU optimized](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-gpu){:target="_blank"}, virtual machines.
 They are tailored for the high compute needs of machine learning.

 The expense of your virutal machine is directly correlated to the number of GPUs that it contains.
 The NC6 virtual machine is, for example, is one of the smallest, cheapest virtual machines and can actually be suitable for many use cases.